easy-graph/easy-graph.github.io/_sources/install.rst.txt

 Installation
 ============

-For users of Windows, MacOSX, and Linux, we recommend using Python's inbuilt package management system, `pip <https://pip.pypa.io/en/stable>`_ .
+For users of Windows, MacOSX, and Linux, we recommend using Python's package management system, `pip <https://pip.pypa.io/en/stable>`_ .

 Installation with ``pip``